 Raised in New Hampshire, he attended the University of Florida where he received a Master’s Degree in Accounting in 2013.
 Before coming to Net Lease Capital, he worked as an Audit Associate at PricewaterhouseCoopers’ Boston office, focusing primarily on companies managing mutual funds and hedge funds.
 During that time, he also earned his license as a Certified Public Accountant in Massachusetts.

 Outside of the office, Jon enjoys playing several sports and cheering for the New England professional teams.
-He and his wife, Nikki, have been married for three years.
-They are active in their church’s “young marrieds” ministry and volunteer actively, recently focusing on visiting the physically disabled.
+He and his wife, Nikki, have been married since 2013.
+They welcomed their first child, Ellie, in 2018 and are loving the new challenges, adventures and sweet moments of parenthood.
+Jon serves on the board of his church and he and Nikki are active in the church’s “young marrieds” ministry.

 Steve joined the firm in 2003 and has worked on all facets of the Net Lease Capital’s real estate investment activities.
 His primary responsibilities include underwriting, structuring, negotiating and closing acquisitions, financings and sales.
 Steve is also actively involved with our asset management team in executing refinancings, and in day-to-day portfolio management.